thoughtbot/neat/_posts/docs/mixins/00-01-02-span-columns.markdown

 {% endhighlight %}
 - Sets the display property of the element.
    - `block` sets the display property to `block`.
-   - `collapse` sets the display property to `block` and removes the margin gutter.
+   - `block-collapse` sets the display property to `block` and removes the margin gutter.
    - `table` sets the display property to `table-cell`.

 #### Example